re-nft/_v2_.sdk/README.md

   });
 ```

-For more usage examples, see `test/utils.test.ts`
+For more usage examples, see `test` and `examples` folders on our [github repo](https://github.com/re-nft/sdk/tree/main/examples).

-Take time to familiarise yourself with our [docs](https://docs.renft.io).
+Please, also take the time to familiarise yourself with our [docs](https://docs.renft.io).

-## Contract name code-mapping

-For contract name code-mapping see [this](https://docs.renft.io/developers/contracts-name-mapping).

 ## Deploying New SDK versions